raghvendra03/66-Days-of-Data/README.md

 ### Day 19
 *  Today I was reading some of my newsletters and found a great read!
 System Design for Recommendations and Search by @eugeneyan

+### Day 20
+* Worked on some #Python problems on Hackerrank.
+Also read some parts of this amazing book Storytelling with Data by Cole Nussbaumer Knaflic